d10l/new-project/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our process for submitting pull requests to us, and please ensure you follow the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).

+### Develop

+Explain how this project was build and give the technical background to contribute.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/zalando-incubator/_projectname_/tags).